taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

+-Username / password protection for the portfolio interface.

 -Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.

 -Cryptocurrency portfolio subtotal summaries, and total portfolio worth (in crypto and your local primary currency), including value gain / loss data (with tracking support for long / short margin leverages), portfolio balance data, and marketcap data.